 Firstly, being properly prepared for the possibility of DOMS and working out smart ensures your clients don’t overdo it.

-With first-time clients especially, encourage them to be well hydrated the day before their first workout.
+With first-time clients especially, encourage them to be well-hydrated the day before their first workout.
 Don’t try to “wow” them with what a tough trainer you are the very first session and scare them away from exercise forever.
-Ease them into an introductory workout in the muscle endurance training phase, beginning with a proper warm-up and ending with an adequate cool-down (to includes foam-rolling, found to be especially helpful in reducing DOMS when performed post-workout)4,5.
+Ease them into an introductory workout in the muscle endurance training phase, beginning with a proper warm-up and ending with an adequate cool-down (to include foam-rolling, found to be especially helpful in reducing DOMS when performed post-workout)4,5.

-Above all, encourage clients who are scared or put off by the experience, and contrarily, remind them they don’t always have to be sore to know they got a good workout.
+Above all, encourage clients who are scared or put off by the experience of DOMS, and contrarily, remind them they don’t always have to be sore to know they got a good workout.
 While eccentric motions are more likely to produce DOMS and also build strength more efficiently, the degree of soreness one experiences does not have a linear relationship with strength and muscle growth.

 References